101+ Summer Activities for Kids in SWMI for Warm Weather Fun PLUS Printable Bucket List!

 Other Indoor Activities to Try

-50 Make a Snuffle Mat for your dog, or donate one the SPCA or Kalamazoo Animal Rescue.
+50 • Make a snuffle mat for your dog, or donate one to the SPCA or Kalamazoo Animal Rescue.

 Art Kits Kalamazoo

-54 Make your own candle or sand candle (no drying time!) at Kalamazoo Candle Company.
-Visit them downtown or at their new shop in Portage, across the street from Target!
+54 • Make your own candle or sand candle (no drying time!) at Kalamazoo Candle Company.

 Kalamazoo Candle Company